WE THE DREAMER

 If nothing shifts, that is data.

 • You feel the scene “lock in”: certainty spikes, threat feels real, urgency rises, and you’re about to speak or act from the first interpretation.
 You register it as a mechanical event in perception—tightening, narrowing, speeding up… then you insert a 1–2 second wedge.
 You silently tag it, re-select the reference frame (world-first → awareness-first), and route to a next move: pause, clarify, or act with a boundary.
 The cue is short and non-metaphysical: “Tightening.
-Choose again — awareness-first.” or “Choose again — awareness-first, then pause/clarify/act.
+I choose Dream-First — awareness-first.” or “Dream-First — awareness-first, then pause/clarify/act.”

 • Arguments and blame exchanges; urgent emails or Slack threads; sudden criticism; boundary tests; bad news; mistakes; any moment you feel “I have to respond right now.”